rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/351_remote-ssh-into-device.md

 To perform remote SSH on a device using the rapyuta.io console:

-1. Inthe rapyuta.io console, on the left navigation bar, click **Devices > All Devices**.
+1. In the rapyuta.io console, on the left navigation bar, click **Devices > All Devices**.
 2. Select the device you want to initiate an SSH session on.
 3. Select the **SSH** tab to view a live remote SSH session.